DirectMultiStep: Direct Route Generation for Multistep Retrosynthesis: Data and Software Availability

 The reaction route dataset is from the 2.0 version of PaRoutes in their GitHub repository~\cite{genheden_paroutes_2022}, available under the Apache License 2.0.
 Code to process dataset, implementation of model architecture, code for training, generation, and evaluation are available under MIT License at \url{https://github.com/batistagroup/DirectMultiStep}.
+A web interface is also available at \href{https://models.batistalab.com}{models.batistalab.com}.